How To Make A Hiring Decision

 In this day and age, it has become rare to hire candidates without making them go through some sort of an assessment.
 Whether it is coding or copywriting, there are tests to measure candidates on their ability to do the job right.

 Adaface is especially helpful when you want your potential employees to have a solid technical core.
-For instance, if you are recruiting developers, the platform supports various coding challenges in Java, C++, Python, and so on.
+For instance, if you are recruiting developers, the platform supports various coding tests in Java, C++, Python, and so on.

 And if a candidate’s attitude, personality or psychometric traits are more important for a job, assess that instead.
 Pre-employment assessment tests reduce your time to hire and make your process smoother because they objectively tell you who can move to the interview (or final) round of recruitment.